AdrianLundell/adrians-geotools/README.md

 assuming adrian-geotools to be your working directory.

 To use the tools in your own python scripts simply import them as with any other library, e.g.

+Example files are runneable only with the pypi installation, or by moving the files.

 ```python
 from HelmertTool.calc import calculate_parameters